Elering/estfeed-datahub-docs/eng/12-metering-data.md

 The following options are available for making metering data requests:

 - Open suppliers, named suppliers and portfolio providers can scan metering data changes using the data-distribution service.
-- Authorised users can request metering data using the `search` service.
+- Authorised users can request metering data using the `GET /metering-data/` service.

 ### legalConsent